SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 | Cerebral WM | 60.8% ± 2.9% | 66.7% ± 3.8% | 70.0% ± 5.0% | +3.3 |

-Hippocampus multimodal (72.5%) is 5.8 points above the full six-region baseline (66.7%) at about a third of the FLOPs, a margin of roughly two test subjects.
+Hippocampus multimodal (72.5%) is 5.8 points above the full six-region baseline (66.7%) at about a third of the FLOPs.
-The ±0.0% reflects identical accuracy, not identical predictions: all three seeds classified 29 of 40 correctly but on different subjects (85–90% pairwise prediction agreement; predicted-positive counts of 17, 23 and 19).

 ---

 ## Region attention weights

-From the cross-modal attention model: the mean attention each key token received across all queries, grouped by region.
+From the cross-modal attention (proposed) model: the mean attention each key token received across all queries, grouped by region.
 A uniform distribution would give 1/3072 = 0.000326 per token.